-Building on the success of TANA Netting’s widely used DawaPlus® 2.0 long-lasting insecticidal nets, subsequent innovation has resulted in the new generation of DawaPlus® nets – DawaPlus® 3.0 and DawaPlus® 4.0 – using patented insecticide technology to improve efficacy of the nets.
-Designed specifically for regions in which mosquitoes have developed resistance to pyrethroid insecticides, the Piperonyl butoxide (PBO) is a co-insecticide that considerably enhances the effectiveness of the primary insecticide, here deltamethrin, by suppressing the mosquito’s enzyme defenses.
+Building on the success of TANA Netting’s widely used DawaPlus® 2.0 long-lasting insecticidal nets, subsequent innovation has resulted in the new generation of DawaPlus® nets – DawaPlus® 3.0 and DawaPlus® 4.0 – using proprietary dual-insecticide release technology to improve nets efficacy.
+Designed specifically for regions in which mosquitoes have developed metabolic resistance to pyrethroid insecticides, the Piperonyl butoxide (PBO) is a co-insecticide that considerably enhances the effectiveness of the primary insecticide, here deltamethrin, by suppressing the mosquito’s enzyme defenses.
 Each yarn is optimized to release either PBO or deltamethrin plus PBO.
-PBO is incorporated into the DawaPlus® 3.0 roof of the netting, with the sides of deltamethrin coated polyester.
+PBO is incorporated into the roof of the DawaPlus® 3.0 netting, with the sides of deltamethrin coated polyester.
 DawaPlus® 4.0 incorporates the advanced PBO netting into the entire net, providing the maximum level of protection.

 TANA Netting‘s DawaPlus® Canopy Hammock is specifically designed to reduce malaria transmission in the remote forests of the Greater Mekong Subregion and was developed in partnership with the Institute of Tropical Medicine Antwerp and communities in the Mekong Delta (Cambodia and Vietnam).
 This is just one example that has served as a catalyst for progress in the humanitarian supply industry, and will improve the lives of people affected by disasters.